“Wisdom begins in wonder.” - Socrates, Philosopher

 What to expect in the EtonHouse Primary School Curriculum (7 - 12 years)

 Advancing from Pre-School to Primary School is a significant milestone that can also be stressful as your child transitions to a relatively more challenging learning environment.

 At EtonHouse, we set your child up for success.
 On top of having a culture of academic rigour in traditional school subjects, our curriculum emphasises intellectual, physical, cultural, and social growth as well.

-This is why our International Schools (Broadrick, Orchard, Sentosa, and Thomson) follow the inquiry learning philosophy of the International Baccalaureate Primary Years Programme (IB PYP) — the IB framework is a holistic and transdisciplinary curriculum designed to foster global citizens.
+This is why our International Schools (Broadrick, Orchard and Sentosa) follow the inquiry learning philosophy of the International Baccalaureate Primary Years Programme (IB PYP) — the IB framework is a holistic and transdisciplinary curriculum designed to foster global citizens.